fmxsh/f3c/f3c-spec.md

 ## Binding structures

-_Basic tokens_ and _data_ the highest organizing structures are built.
+Based in _basic tokens_ and _data_ the highest organizing structures are built.
 They are called _binding structure_.

 ### Binding codes